tgagor/template-dockerfiles/README.md

 3. Keep in mind that order of variables, determine order of labeling and some labels might overwrite previously created.
 Use `--dry-run` mode to determine the result.

 ### Parallelism
-1. Tool detects number of available CPU
+1. Tool detects number of available CPU and run as many jobs as possible.
+2. For debugging, it might be easier to use `--parallel 1 --verbose` to limit amount of messages produced.

+### Debugging
+1. Use `--verbose` flag.
+It will produce a lot of debug information.
+2. Use `--dry-run` flag just to see what would be produced without actually building anything.

 ## **Advanced Tips**